 Your landlord can give you two months' notice without having a reason, but the notice should not run out before the end of the fixed term.
 Speak to an adviser if this happens – use our directory to find help in your local area.

 When an eviction may be illegal

 If your landlord tries to evict you without getting a court order it may be a criminal offence.
-Your local council should help if you have been illegally evicted or harassed by your landlord.
+Ask your local council for help if you have been illegally evicted or harassed by your landlord.
 You may also be able to get a court order to force your landlord to allow you back into the property.
-Get advice if you are in this situation.
-Use our advice services directory to find a local adviser.
+Get advice if you are in this situation – use our advice services directory to find a local adviser.